In 2021, Hondros College's tuition was $18,912 a year.

 Choose one of the options below to find out more about about Hondros College:

-Connect with other students, parents, and admissions professionals to learn more about about Hondros College in the College Confidential forums
+Join the conversation about about Hondros College in the College Confidential forums